Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/metadata-extractors.md

 * *If it is an email file* -> `cm:emailed` (from, to, subject, sent date)

 One thing to note though, even if an extractor can extract any of the system controlled properties, such as created date, it will not be used.
-Created date, creator, modified date, and modifier is always controlled by the Alfresco Content Services system, unless you are using the Bulk Import tool, in which case last modified date can be preserved.
+Created date, creator, modified date, and modifier is always controlled by the Content Services system, unless you are using the Bulk Import tool, in which case last modified date can be preserved.

 A common requirement is to be able to change the mapping of out-of-the-box properties, such as having the `subject`